-[UPDATE] - The Richards barn, in Greene County, will not be on the 2017 All-State Tour.
+UPDATE - The Richards barn, in Greene County, will not be on the 2017 All-State Tour due to family obligations.

 Peters Barn, 19077 H Avenue, Perry (Dallas County) - From the intersection of P58 and IA 141, Perry, go south on P58 to 190th Street and turn right (west), then turn left (south) onto H ave.
 Henry and Florence Spintig purchased farm about 1903.
 The main buildings on the home site were present at that time.
 The barn has been used for farming by the same family since 1934.
 The barn is interesting because it has cut out squares incorporated into the beams.
 Another photo here.

 Purviance barn, 21501 H Avenue, Minburn (Dallas County) - From the intersection of P58 and F31, go west for two miles, then turn south onto H Avenue, and go 1/2 mile to the first farm on the west side of the road.
 (The intersection of P58 and F31 is south of Perry and west of Minburn).
 Local craftsmen built this historic family farm in 1913 for Robert Purviance, prominent Dallas County farmer.
 The house and two barns are original.
 Click here to see more.